lddubeau/saxes/README.md

 If you use anything private, that's at your own peril.

-If there's a mistake in the documenation, raise an issue.
+If there's a mistake in the documentation, raise an issue.
 If you just assume, you may assume incorrectly.

 ## Summary Usage Information